Norton, County Durham: Red House School

 Located in the town is Red House School, an independent school established in 1929.
 Adjacent to St. Mary's Church is Red House Nursery & Infant School, which combines state of the art modern buildings with classrooms in the former Old Vicarage.
 On the opposite side of the village green resides Red House Preparatory and Main School.
 In May 2012, the school announced its intention to relocate to nearby Wynyard Park stating that it had outgrown its existing site in Norton.
 This, however, did not occur as the school decided to improve the existing site.

-Public houses, cafés and restaurants

-Norton is home to several pubs: Norton Tavern, The Moline Cross (known as Norton Cricket Club by locals), The Centenary, The Unicorn (known as The Top House by locals), The George and Dragon, The Highland Laddie, The Malleable Social Club, Connections, Red Lion, Norton Working Men's Club (aka The Village Club), The Head of Steam, Hydes Bar, Alitheos and Canteen and Cocktails.
-The village also has several restaurants and cafés including Scrann, Levan, Cafe Maison, The Norton Cafe, The Open Jar, Jolsha, Options, 12 Harland Place, Cafe Lilli, Cafe Maison and Bahn Mi.

 Sport

 The Norton (Teesside) Sports Complex is situated on Station Road and dates back to 1847 when it was the home of Norton Cricket Club.
-At the Club's Centenary Dinner in 1947, the members decided to buy the ground (and a further twelve acres surrounding it) with a view to developing it into one of the finest sports complexes in the north of England.
-During the past few decades further land was acquired and now as well as being home to Norton Cricket Club (which play in the NYSD cricket premier league), it provides facilities for a number of other sports, including: squash, tennis, hockey, bowls, five-a-side football, archery and boxfit.
+At the club's Centenary Dinner in 1947, the members decided to buy the ground (and a further twelve acres surrounding it) with a view to developing it into one of the finest sports complexes in the north of England.
+During the past few decades further land was acquired and now as well as being home to Norton Cricket Club (which play in the NYSD cricket premier league).

 The complex is also home to the Billingham Synthonia Football Club and is now again home to Norton & Stockton Ancients Football Club, reinstated in 2019 having folded 3 years previously in 2016.